denglab/tree_time_signal/README.md

 # Usage
-Scan a phylogenetic tree and find subtrees with strong temporal siganls
+Scan a phylogenetic tree and find subtrees with strong temporal siganls.

 # Input
 A rooted phylogenetic tree